 1st » Precious passport!

 Have in mind that your passport needs to be valid at least six months after the date you are travelling.
 Each country has their own date limits, some of them are three, other six months.
 So, if the dates are too tight, it is better to get a brand new one.

 Also is good to know that to make a new passport take some time.
 In Brazil, for example, it can take up to two months.
 So be smart and work fast, without a passport you go nowhere!

 Check if you need to apply for a visa before leaving your country.
 For us, Brazilians, we can go as tourists to 146 countries around the world with free visa or visa on arrival.
 It means that we don’t need to apply for the visa in advance, we just travel to the place and get the permission at the airport.
 But not everybody is lucky as us! 😀

 How do you get to know about it?
-Have a look on the embassy website of the country you are planning to visit, they will give all the information you need, and the steps you should follow to get a tourist stamp.
+Have a look at the embassy website of the country you are planning to visit, they will give all the information you need, and the steps you should follow to get a tourist stamp.
 Some countries offer the option to do the visa in advance or on arrival, I should recommend you to sort everything out before travelling.
-With your visa in hands you gonna cross the immigration control smoothly and hassle free.
+With your visa in hands you gonna cross the immigration control smoothly and hassle-free.

 3rd » Take the shots!